heuerleon/nak-typst-template/src/pages/chapter1.typ

 #pagebreak()

 = Images
 The following will show how images look like in the document.
-This uses the default figure and image functions of Typist.
+This uses the default figure and image functions of Typst.
 Nothing special, you can configure stuff like height and caption.

 #figure(
   image("../res/example_image.jpg", height: 9cm),